-The EPMA is responsible for the definition, revision and promulgation of this policy.
 The EPMA is the Office of the DoD Chief Information Officer, and its designees.
 The EPMA is also the DoD PMA who has approval responsibility for the [Root CA CPS].

 1.5.2 Contact Person

 Questions regarding this CP should be directed to: